Good Tech Campaign

 Good Tech Guru

-Train the Trainer programme for selected teachers, focused on information literacy.
-Trained teachers go on to conduct training sessions over a two-month period.
+Train-the-Trainer (ToT) programme for selected teachers, focused on information literacy.
+Trained teachers go on to conduct training sessions for more students and communities.

 Good Tech Squad

-Peer-led campaign promoting online child safety and mental health awareness.
-GTS has engaged 1,771 children, sensitised 1,663 parents and 16 doctors, and led to 205 voluntary resource download so far.
+Peer-led campaign promoting online child-safety and mental health awareness.
+GTS has engaged 1,771 children, sensitised 1,663 parents and 16 doctors, and led over 205 resource downloads so far.

 Litt

-CDF's information literacy platform that offers two certified courses on online safety as part of the programme.
-Also offers other information literacy and online safety related courses.
+CDF's free and open learning platform that offers certified courses on online safety as part of the programme.
+The platform also offers a range of information literacy and data privacy short courses.

 Knowledge Partner